(al fa won PRO tee in ase in HI bi tor)

 Concerns related to adverse effects:

 • Hypersensitivity: Severe hypersensitivity and anaphylactic reactions may occur; stop infusion promptly for acute hypersensitivity; immediate treatment (including epinephrine and/or other supportive therapy) should be available.
-May contain trace amounts of IgA; severe anaphylaxis may occur in patients with anti-IgA antibody; use in patients with selective IgA deficiency with known anti-IgA antibody is contraindicated
+May contain trace amounts of IgA; patients with known anti-IgA antibody, which may be present in patients with selective or severe IgA deficiency, have an increased risk of developing potentially severe hypersensitivity and anaphylactic reactions.

 • Fluid overload: Plasma volume may increase following infusion; use with caution in patients at risk for fluid overload.